 - a.
 Too much gain: Inside your SCADDA system is a unique PID module dedicated to controlling every modulating valve in the plant.
-This PID module must be "tuned" to match each individual valve's response characteristic.
+This PID module has to be "tuned" to match each individual valve's response characteristic.
 To do this, the programmer in charge of the SCADDA system adjusts the gain in the PID module.
 The natural tendency is to crank up the gain (also known as reducing dead band) in the PID module.
 This improves accuracy.
-Increasing the gain forces the actuator to cycle more frequently. - b.
+BUT: increasing the gain forces the electric actuator to cycle more frequently. - b.
 The valve port is oversized.
-The valve seems to control the flow well enough, but even at maximum flow it never goes more than 20% open.
+In this situation, the valve seems to control the flow well enough, but even at maximum flow it never goes more than 20% open.
 When the valve operates close to the seat the high velocity accelerates sleeve wear, requiring more frequent sleeve replacement.
 The sweet spot is 15% to 90% open.
-Operating too close to the seat (< 20% Open) can make flow control unstable forcing the actuator to cycle more frequently.
+Operating too close to the seat (< 20% Open) makes flow control unstable, forcing the actuator to cycle more frequently.